lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - Component: `src/pages/HomePage.tsx`
   - Added a `Years` toggle under the Solo card (defaults **off**) that hides or reveals the dual-thumb slider controlling the global year bounds for solo games.
 The existing `Round Timer` toggle remains unchanged.
 Extra spacing separates the toggle pair from the slider block.
   - The selected range (`min — max`) is always visible on the same line as the toggle.
 Clicking either value swaps it for an inline numeric `<Input>` so players can type a new year and press Enter to commit (Escape cancels).
 This uses Radix `Slider` multi-thumb support from `src/components/ui/slider.tsx` when the toggle is on.
   - Store: `src/lib/useSettingsStore.ts`
     - `setYearRange()` continues to persist the [min, max] pair to local storage and Supabase-backed settings.
 No schema changes were required.
   - Gameplay: `src/pages/GameRoundPage.tsx`
     - The When card now reads the current `yearRange` from the settings store and clamps the Year selector slider to those values (unless Level Up overrides apply).
 This ensures solo rounds only surface images within the selected range and that the in-round slider mirrors the same bounds.

+### Home — Solo Round Timer Summary (2025-10-24)

+- Component: `src/pages/HomePage.tsx`
+  - The Solo card now displays a "Round Timer" summary line beneath the card only when the timer toggle is enabled.
+The inline timer editor beside the toggle also hides while the timer is off, keeping the card compact when the timer feature is disabled.

 # Guess History Multiplayer Architecture

 ## Canonical Architecture Overview (2025-08-17)